ibe-uw/tiara/docs/README.md

 refers to a papal tiara.
 A papal tiara has three crowns, and life has three domains, so maybe that's another explanation for the name of our program.

+### Version history:

+- `1.0.2` – added Python 3.9 compatibility, added an option to gzip the results.
+  Added this README section.
+- `1.0.0`, `1.0.1` – initial releases.